Dec 12, 2004

 Can't help noticing the pattern that right after David Lean's film, the next on the list is the film from a director widely regarded as the modern Lean due to his magnificent magic in adapting impossibly-adaptable literary works.
 And like Lean himself, Minghella's first work actually allows us to see another side of his sensitivity towards domestic matter, wrapped in a feel-good humor and ability in transcending dreams into reality.

-another similar film, no matter how sappy and over-the-top melodramatized the latter is, but no actress can pull it greater than Juliet Stevenson in portraying a widow in grief over her husband's death while her emotional mind still clinging on to him.
+Sadly, the film was not widely known for its time release coincided with another similar film, no matter how sappy and over-the-top melodramatized the latter is, but no actress can pull it greater than Juliet Stevenson in portraying a widow in grief over her husband's death while her emotional mind still clinging on to him.
 More than just a pleasant romantic comedy, the film's surprise twists throughout will surely leave you hooked and long for more.

 Bullets Over Broadway (USA, 1994)